 These are inexpensive, useful, and make great stocking stuffers!

 Your volunteer is going to miss their favorite American snacks after a month or two in a foreign country.
+I mean, it's exciting to eat the local food in a new country, but the novelty starts to wear off and comfort food from home is like gold after awhile.
 A gift box full of their favorites it's an easy win!
-Granola bars, Cheezits, candy, drink packets, and just-add-water foods like oatmeal and mac and cheese are great things to add to their stocking.
+Protein bars, Cheezits, candy, drink packets, and just-add-water foods like oatmeal, hot chocolate and mac and cheese are great things to add to their stocking.
 Here's a list of foods we love to take!

 Waterproof Phone Pouch